open-mmlab/mmengine/docs/en/common_usage/mode_analysis.md

-# Count the FLOPs and Parameters of Model
+# Calculate the FLOPs and Parameters of Model

 1. Define Model